FAQ CISM

 What if the incident happened some time ago?

-In a private conversation it will be checked with the person concerned if therapeutic measures will help to overcome the aftereffects.
-If so, we refer to a specialist for treatment.
+In a private confidential conversation it will be checked with the person concerned if therapeutic measures will help to overcome the aftereffects.
+If so, we refer to a professional specialist for treatment.

-Presently our CISM-Team is requested to assist crew about five times per week.
+Presently our support team is requested to assist about six to seven times per week (2023).

 How much does a CISM-support cost?

-The costs for a CISM-support for airline employees is borne by the participating airlines, which then settle costs among themselves.
+The costs for a CISM-support for airline employees is borne by the participating airlines, who own a contract with HF Human Factor GmbH.

 All other CISM-support is borne by the Mayday Foundation and free of charge for the person affected.

-All CISM-Team members work in an honorary basis.
+All CISM-Team members work on an honorary basis.
 The Foundation refunds expenses such as transportation and telephone costs.

 Who finances the CISM-work?

-The costs for a CISM-support for airlineemployees of participating airlines are payed by the airline.
+The costs for a CISM-support for airline employees of participating airlines are payed by the airline which has a contract wth HF Human Factor GmbH.
 All other costs involving aviation in general, quality control, the international network, the supervision of the members and the running costs of the Foundation are “in principle” financed by donations.
 “In principle” because all the work is done by volunteers, spending much of their free time and energy on the “Mayday Foundation Project”.
 Their dedication is worth significantly more than the Foundation spends on expenses involved with providing support.

 Where do the team members come from, how are they selected?

 All members of the CISM-Team are volunteers and come from all domains of active aviation.
-After an initial interview with the Clinical Director of the CISM-Team, all candidates attend a practise-oriented training to demonstrate aptitude.
+After an initial interview with a Clinical Director of the CISM-Team, all candidates attend a practise oriented basic training to demonstrate aptitude.

 What training is provided to the team-members?

-All CISM-Team members are required to participate in a three-day basic training and a two-day advanced training course.
+All CISM-Team members are required to participate in a three-day basic training.
 Thereafter they attend a biennial two-day refresher.
 All training meets the criteria of the ICISF international standard and beyond.

 What does the Mayday Foundation training cost?